 The 10% annual steady increase in the purchase of organic foods raised much concern.
 The study determined that several Americans believe that organic foods cater to good health more than natural ones.

-Several survey reports showed results being given in favor of organic foods.
-And, only in the rural areas where most people preferred natural foods to organic ones.
-Arguably, this may have been because organic foods are hard to find in rural regions.
+Nevertheless, the science behind this behavior is still confusing.
+Several survey reports showed results in favor of organic foods.
+However, most people prefer natural foods to organic ones only in rural areas.
+This may have been because organic foods are hard to find in rural regions.

 Main Differences between Organic vs Natural Foods